Otago rugby league team: History

 After 19 years of no league in Dunedin, a Christian Brothers club reunion in 1952 together with radio interviews between broadcaster Ray Cody and former Halifax player and one time Maori All Black, Enoka Macdonald, helped to reform the ORFL the following year.
 A large board of control (which was chaired by Cody) together with a schoolboys board (led by the future ORFL Life Member George Stuart) and a Referees Association along with four clubs – Athletic, Caledonian, Celtic and Western Suburbs all started up in the first year.
 The following year in 1954 saw the beginning of New Zealand's first University rugby league club along with the Kia Toa Club.
 Both 1953 and 1954 saw the South Island play in Dunedin against international touring team and together with a renewed interest, the ORFL also like their 1920s counterpart was able to secure a five-year lease on a ground as its headquarters.
 In this case it was the scene of the 1924 Test match, Tahuna Park.
 A year later in September 1955 Celtic played Athletic under lights at Tahuna Park and in doing so created history by becoming the first ever rugby league match in New Zealand to do so.

 The ORFL gained a further three Kiwis over the next decade in Jimmy Haig (1947), John Walshe (1965) and Trevor Patrick (1969).
 In 1966 the first televised league match in Dunedin was held when Otago played the West Coast at the Caledonian Ground and two years later, the ORFL hosted a national Quarangular tournament between home side Otago along with Canterbury, West Coast and Wellington.

-The arrival of ex Auckland and West Coast players in Dunedin in the mid 1970s helped Otago win a provincial tournament in Palmerston North in 1975.
+The arrival of ex Auckland (Ashley McEwen) and West Coast players (Des Adamson) in Dunedin in the mid 1970s helped Otago win a provincial tournament in Palmerston North in 1975.
 The following year rugby league began in Southland for the first time since 1910 when the Invercargill-based Leopards Club began to compete in the Otago competition.
 Two years later, the ORFL now became known as the Otago-Southland Rugby League and soon the clubs from the deep south began to take control over their more northern rivals.
 The amalgamation between the two provinces was separated in 1985, so that it once again became the ORFL.
 In 1993 an Otago Invitation side, including Mark Elia and Francis Leota, played New Zealand Māori.
 The Māori won 39–18.

 In 1995 Otago recorded their first win over Canterbury in 35 years.
 In 1998 Otago defeated West Coast for the first time since 1927.
 They went on to make the final of the National Provincial Competition Second Division before losing 56–10 to the Bay of Plenty.
 Another triumph that year was having primary, intermediate and secondary school competitions run that year.